nikola-bozin-org/web3-project-setup-advanced/README.md

 npm i

-add private key for goerli in hardhat.config.js
+add private key for goerli in .env